MazontheMoon/coddy-java/README.md

 ## March

+### 26 - Fundraiser Event Organizer

+Create a program that helps organize a community fundraiser by processing three key tasks: count how many donations match the first donation amount, sort volunteer shift codes (M for morning, A for afternoon) so all Ms come before As, and check if your fundraising goal and actual amount raised differ by at most $5.

+You'll receive donation amounts, volunteer shift codes, and two dollar amounts.
+Print the count of matching donations, the sorted volunteer codes, and whether the goal was met.

 ### 25 - Yo-Yo Trick Simulator

 Create a function named playWithYoYo that receives yoyoString, basicMotions, aroundTheWorld, and walkTheDog as its parameters.